simplyCoders/dockerql/docs/index.md

-> :warning: **The project is under active development**: Be careful how you use it at this time.

 A read-only SQL-like interface for docker registries.

+**The project is under active development**: Be careful how you use it at this time.

 ## Why